 Surveyor Dalby Brooks Morkill [1880–1955] reported in 1912 that at “Holliday Creek (formerly known as Baker Creek) W. Sweeny and W. Holliday had equal success with garden-truck which they put in as an experiment, and a patch of barley.
 The two later built a water-wheel on the river and during the month of June irrigated their garden.”
 A map accompanying this report notes for the southwest fractional quarter of District Lot 7196, on the Fraser River just upstream of what was denoted Baker Creek, “Cleared and cultivated, W. Halliday.”

 - Robson Valley Courier.
-Weekly newspaper published by Pyramid Press of Jasper from 1968–88 .
+Weekly newspaper published by Pyramid Press of Jasper from 1968–88 (1968–1988).

 - Morkill, Dalby Brooks [1880–1955].
 “Report on Survey on the South Fork of Fraser River from Horse Creek to Beaver River.
 December 28, 1912.”
 Report of the Minister of Lands for the Province of British Columbia for the year ending 31st December 1912, (1913):238-240.
 Google Books